llm-bible/llm-bible.github.io/_publications/wang2024survey.markdown

 bibkey: wang2024survey
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2411.14491"}
-tags: ['Survey Paper', 'Tools', 'Reinforcement Learning', 'Ethics and Bias', 'Applications']
+tags: ['Tools', 'Survey Paper', 'Applications', 'Ethics and Bias', 'Reinforcement Learning']
 ---
 The rapid evolution of large language models (LLMs) and their capacity to simulate human cognition and behavior has given rise to LLM-based frameworks